COINtoolbox/RESSPECT/README.md

 This repository holds the pipeline of the RESSPECT project, built as part of the inter-collaboration activities developed by the Cosmostatistics Initiative ([COIN](cosmostatistics-initiative.org)) and the LSST Dark Energy Science Collaboration ([DESC](https://lsstdesc.org/)).

 This work grew from activities developed within the [COIN Residence Program #4](http://iaacoin.wix.com/crp2017), using as a starting point their [ActSNClass](https://github.com/COINtoolbox/ActSNClass) software.

+The active learning and telescope resources pipeline is described in [Kennamer et al, 2020](https://cosmostatistics-initiative.org/portfolio-item/resspect1/).
-We kindly ask you to include the full citation to the original work if you use this material in your research: [Ishida et al, 2019, MNRAS, 483 (1), 2–18](https://cosmostatistics-initiative.org/wp-content/uploads/2019/06/COIN_ActSNClass.txt).
+We kindly ask you to include the full citation to the original work if you use this material in your research.

 Full documentation can be found at [readthedocs](https://resspect.readthedocs.io/en/latest/).